buildlucid/lucid-cms/packages/plugin-nodemailer/README.md

 ### transporter

 This should be a configured Nodemailer transporter instance.
 You can create this using any of the transport methods supported by Nodemailer, such as SMTP, Gmail, or other email service providers.

+### simulate

+When this is set to true, no emails will be sent out, however the strategy will still return as if it was a success.